fbasarn/apod/README.md

 - Users can delete their favourite images by clicking on the trash icon.
 Clicking on the image will make the explanation and title appear again.
 - Users can go to their search back by clicking on the back arrow on the favourites screen.

+**Credits**

+- This project is built only by me without any external contribution.
+All rights reserved by Feyza Basaran.